manuelarte/gowasp/README.md

 #### 🩹 Broken Access Control

 If we look at the Scenario 1 in the http tool [post_comments.http](/tools/post_comments.http), we can see that we can create a comment for a post.
-But if we take a look at the payload, we can see that the postID and the userID are sent as part of the payload.
+But if we take a look at the payload, we can see that the `postID` and the `userID` are sent as part of the payload.
 We can manipulate these values and check that we can create comments for any user to any post.

 There are several ways to implement a solution for this vulnerability in this case:
-+ Override the values given in userID and/or postID by the proper values (the user id coming from the session cookie and the postID coming from the url)
++ Override the values given in `userID` and/or `postID` by the proper values (the user id coming from the session cookie and the postID coming from the url)
-+ (**preferred**) Implement a new struct that contains only the valid fields as we have in `UserSignup` struct.
++ (**Preferred**) Implement a new struct that contains only the valid fields as we have in `UserSignup` struct.

 #### 🔄 CSRF - Cross Site Request Forgery